wp-plugins/fullscreen-galleria/readme.txt

 3. Showing map for photos that have gps coordinates

 == Changelog ==
+= 1.4.7 =
+* Work with Jetpack 3.0 share buttons.
+* Check for NULL to remove some warnings.
+* Remove "Strict Standards: Only variables should be assigned by reference" warnings.

 = 1.4.6 =
 * round numbers.
 Patch from: https://gist.github.com/asquelt/9624792